 The cutoff date for EB3 India remains stationary at January 15, 2012.
 This means that EB2 India returns to having a more favorable cutoff date than EB3 India.
 Presumably, this will result in more EB3-to-EB2 “upgrade” filings.

 For China, the cutoff date remains at March 22, 2018.
 The EB3 category remains current for all other countries of chargeability.

 EB3 Other Workers

 With the exception of China, the cutoff dates for EB3 other workers are the same for each country as its respective EB3 cutoff dates.
-For China, the cutoff date for EB3 other workers on Chart A moves to February 15, 2009, but remains unchanged on Chart B.
+For China, the cutoff date for EB3 other workers moves ahead to March 1, 2012.

 Employment-Based, Fourth Preference (EB4) Category